Christina210490/Service_Web_Error_sqli/README.md

 # Error SQL injection: Setup and Exploitation Guide

-This guide provides instructions to set up a vulnerable PHP web application, run it locally using Docker, and exploit SQL injection vulnerabilities to understand how such attacks work in real-world scenarios.
+This guide provides instructions to set up a vulnerable Flask (Python) web application, run it locally using Docker, and exploit SQL injection vulnerabilities to understand how such attacks work in real-world scenarios.
 ---

 ## Prerequisites